Controller of site safety: Planning

 Depending on the work, a COSS may be provided with a preplanned safe system of work.
-However in situations where work was not planned, such as unexpected signal or track faults, the COSS will need to decide on and impliment a safe system of work themselves.
+However, in situations where work was not planned, such as unexpected signal or track faults, the COSS will need to decide on and implement a safe system of work themselves.
 Further, a COSS may need to adapt a previously planned safe system of work if conditions change, such as weather, time of day or the location of the work.

 Prior to approaching the railway line to start work, the COSS must be confident that the safe system of work will be adequate to protect the entire group from approaching trains.
 This includes factoring in variable conditions such as time of day, weather conditions, track and landscape geography and the nature of the work itself.
 They are also required to document that they've considered these factors and the decisions made regarding the safe system of work and if there were changes from previously planned arrangements.

 The COSS also has the power to arrange for a railway track to be 'blocked' or closed to train traffic to enable work to be performed.
 The COSS has to coordinate this with the signaller, place detonators and possession limit board.
 (Note: A portable double-sided stop sign that has a red light, which denotes the limit of a track blockage for engineering work.)